Current Position: Associate Consultant, C-Space

 Q: Why did you decide to get your Master's in Business Analytics?

 A: I am passionate about socioeconomic issues in the U.S. Understanding and addressing these issues requires knowledge of data and statistics.
-I chose to venture into this field to become proficient in handling data and analytics.
-Another reason was because of the increasing digital adoption in society that’s boosting the demand for data analytics professionals.
-I knew earning a Master’s in Business Analytics would improve my technical skills and would be a valuable degree to have as a business professional.
+I ventured into this field to learn to handle data and analytics.
+Another reason was the increasing digital adoption in society, boosting the demand for data analytics professionals.
+I knew earning a Master's in Business Analytics would improve my technical skills and would be a valuable degree to have as a business professional.

 I was drawn to Northeastern's Master's in Business Analytics program because I would learn a variety of programming languages, and it didn't require previous technical knowledge.
 The coursework also promised tangible experiences that I knew would prepare me for a professional role after graduation.